yotamfre/Sleep-Stage-Challenge/README.md

 - `training.ipynb`
 These are all located in the `essential files` folder.
 You should run all cells in each file in the order of files shown above.

-If you would like to see some of the data visualizations used in the development you are free to run files in the `suplumentary files' folder.
+If you would like to see some of the data visualizations used in the development you are free to run files in the `suplumentary files` folder.

 ## Development process and scope: